MikroElektronika/mikrosdk_click_v2/clicks/smartdof5/details.md

 ## Example Description

-> This example demonstrates the use of Smart DOF 5 click board by reading and displaying the accelerometer and gyroscope data (X, Y, and Z axis) as well as a temperature measurement in degrees Celsius.
+> This example demonstrates the use of Smart DOF 5 Click board by reading and displaying the accelerometer and gyroscope data (X, Y, and Z axis) as well as a temperature measurement in degrees Celsius.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c